wale-icon/BT_ros2/README.md

 This demo shows an integrated application with object detection and robot navigation.
 With different signal triggered by OpenVINO, the robot will navigate to certain position.
+The objects in the BT file are animals, which are cat, dog, cow.

 * Open 1st terminal and run mememan world.
 ```bash